AlxHnr/chicken-builder/README.md

 ### ch-module

 This can be used is pretty much like a normal CHICKEN module.
-The difference it, that each ch-module is also a CHICKEN unit.
-The dependency generator will search your **src/** directory for such definitions and generate rules to build object files from them.
-The build process also ensures that all dependencies are handled properly, and takes care of
-\*.import.scm and \*.types files.
+The difference is, that each ch-module is also a CHICKEN unit.
+The dependency generator will search your **src/** directory for ch-modules and generate rules to build them.
+The build process also ensures that all dependencies are handled properly, and takes care of \*.import.scm and \*.types files.
 Every ch-module will implicitly import chicken, scheme and ch-syntax.
 Ch-modules must be in the **src/** directory.
 The module's name must be the name of the file with its extension removed, and can't be named "main" or "ch-syntax".

 ```scheme
 (ch-module NAME (EXPORT ...)